viceice-tests/hunter2/README.md

 Copyright
 =======
 Hunter 2 is a platform for running online puzzle hunts.
+Further information can be found at https://www.hunter2.app/

 Copyright (C) 2017-2018  The Hunter 2 contributors.

 Hunter 2 is free software: you can redistribute it and/or modify it under the terms of the GNU Aferro General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.